kitodo/kitodo-production/docs/architecture/workflow/Modeler/README.md

 diagramsFolder = path/to/diagram/directory
 ```

-Additionaly there was added Workflow table wjhich has two columns - title and file.
+Additionaly there was added Workflow table which has two columns - title and file.
 Title is id of Process defined in this diagram and file is a file name of this diagram.